wilsonzlin/wilsonl.in-docs/src/OOML/Fundamentals/Properties.md

 <ooml-property name="myProp" type="natural">1</ooml-property>
 ```

 A union type can be declared, by listing the subtypes separated with a bar.
 Subtypes can also only be [primitive types](#Primitives).
 Union types ensure that the value must be one of the subtypes.
-There is no limit to the amount of subtypes, but they cannot be repeated.
+There is no limit to the amount of subtypes, but there cannot be duplicates.

 This property's value can be a `natural`, `boolean` or `string`: